 This systematic review found that incidence rates of medication errors in primary care ranged between 1% and 90% across included studies, suggesting that further research is needed to identify the true incidence.
 The authors identified most errors in...
 Read More

-National Coordinating Council for Medication Error Reporting and Prevention (NCC MERP) coordinates a nationwide campaign for medication error reporting and prevention.
-They promote recommendations broadly to colleges, schools, and state and national...
+National Coordinating Council for Medication Error Reporting and Prevention (NCC MERP) coordinates a nationwide campaign for medication error reporting and prevention which includes a index on types of medication error.
+They promote recommendations...
 Read More

 This newsletter article reports on the findings of a government investigation into the death of a patient during a positron emission tomography scan.
 A neuromuscular blocking agent was mistakenly administered instead of an anti-anxiety medication...
 Read More